 1. Define your change management strategy

-- Evaluate the need for change.
+- Assess the need for change and its business drivers

-- Choose a change management model.
+- Choose a change management model (e.g., ADKAR, Kotter)

 2. Create a change vision

-3. Talk to employees
+3. Engage employees early

-4. Assess risks associated with change
+4. Assess risks and prepare mitigation

 5. Define the timeline